anaflvss/gui-projects/README.md

 ## Requirements
-All projects dependencies are listed in a requirements.txt file, and each project has its own file.
+All projects dependencies are listed in a `requirements.txt` file.
+Each project has its own file.

 ## References